 People are naturally skeptical of those in power.
 A recent 2016 study found that one in three employees don’t trust their managers.
 You don’t want to be a victim of this statistic.
 To build trust, build rapport.
 Your team wants to know you as a whole person — not just as a boss.
 So revealing what you care about, what social causes you support, and what hobbies you enjoy outside of work etc. matters.
 You’re not making a superficial, desperate plea to be liked — that’s not what I’m talking about here.
 Rather, the more you can show that you are a real, multifaceted person who they can empathize with and relate to, the stronger your relationship with them will be.
 And, the more trust they’ll place in you as a leader.

 I’ll be the first to admit that I don’t flawlessly practice each of these 10 things as a leader every day.
 It’s hard!
 Just last week, I realized that I should do a better job creating more context for our team, and of letting go.
 But, in writing these 10 things here, it helps me commit to doing each of them better .
 Hopefully, it is equally helpful for you.

 ✨ How do you consistently act on these 10 qualities as a leader?
-You may want to explore Know Your Team – our software helps you get regular team status updates, ask for honest feedback, build team rapport, and hold effective one-on-one meetings.
-In short, you can put each of these 10 principles here in the article into practice.
+You may want to explore Know Your Team – our Leadership Training Product can guide you in putting each of the 10 principles in this article into practice and our Tools help facilitate getting regular team status updates, asking for honest feedback, building team rapport, and holding effective one-on-one meetings.
 Check out Know Your Team today.